aradi/nanocut/doc/configuration.rst

 ********

 The `[geometry]` section contains all information regarding the crystal structure.
-Following options can be specified:
+Following options should be specified:

 `lattice_vectors`
   Defines the three lattice vectors of the crystal structure in Cartesian